liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   `experimental_forward_kernel`.
 The refactored tiny NPU parity kept receiver records/loss exact, kept `v.grad` maximum absolute difference at `4.14e-25`, and showed `1.77x` total speedup in the tiny harness.
+- Reduced Marmousi2 FWI-style parity did not pass the core-gradient gate: receiver outputs stayed close and loss matched, but raw `vp.grad` maximum absolute difference was `3.63e-4`.
+Do not integrate the experimental path into production until this gradient difference is localized and removed.